WHAT IS HYPNOTHERAPY?

 HOW DOES HYPNOTHERAPY WORK?

-Scientists are not really sure how it works.
 The autonomic nervous system controls all the automatic functions of the body while we are asleep and it has been proven that words and suggestion can affect the central nervous system while we are awake.

 Distracting the conscious mind causes a dissociation of the conscious and unconscious mind and is the first step in inducing hypnosis.
 There are many differing techniques a hypnotherapist can use to put a client into hypnosis.